Savour-Deals/Savour-Flutter/README.md

 ## Getting Started

-flutter run --flavor  dev  -> Dev firebase
+flutter run --release

-flutter run --flavor prod  -> Prod firebase
+flutter run

 This project is a starting point for a Flutter application.